 How could all of this, I questioned, from work to play and everything else in-between be orchestrated?
 It had all been said by others before but, if it were all orchestrated, why would innocent people be imprisoned and tortured, people who love with all they have become broken hearted, and children be born, and die, on the streets?
 Why is there no justice on this earth?

-According to many, the answer to why there is pain and suffering is that the soul has a need for spiritual evolution.
+According to many, the answer to why there is so much pain and there is so much suffering is that the soul has a need for spiritual evolution.
 That each has their own lessons to learn in this life, on this earth.
 Without conflict, our spiritual selves cannot grow or evolve.
 In the days after Dad’s passing, people started saying things like, “His work here was done.”

 Dad used to talk a lot about religion and spirituality.
 And now that he’s not physically here, I feel I owe him the respect of listening, of leaning into his beliefs, of opening my heart and mind to what he’d been saying all along.
 His teachings have never been more relevant.
 In the moments by his bedside, I experienced more than one “ah ha.”